-In 2014, over 13 million Americans were victims of identity theft.
+In 2016, over 15 million were victims of identity theft.
+(Consumer Sentinel Network)

 In a market overflowing with solutions that focus on credit and promote self-help, ID TheftSmart’s licensed investigators simply do more.
 Our Investigators have thousands of hours of experience – more than any other company in the industry – helping people to determine the extent of their exposure to risk, and to restore their identities to pre-theft status as quickly and efficiently as possible.

 With ID TheftSmart Credit Restoration, you can count on a three staged defense: